Bachelor of General Studies

 Credits: 3

 This course will introduce you to the physical, social, mental, occupational, emotional, environmental and spiritual dimensions of personal health and wellness.
 These dimensions are described within the context of the Canadian Health Care System and your own individual community.
 Topics include primary health care, nutrition, exercise, stress management, weight management, eating disorders, common health issues and their prevention.
 You will be expected to integrate knowledge of the seven dimensions of health and apply this knowledge to a self-analysis of your own health and physical fitness.
 Finally, you will incorporate change management theory to develop, implement and evaluate a personal wellness plan.
 The intent of this course is to promote a healthy lifestyle.
 By examining determinants of health, the current health care system, the seven dimensions of health and applying these concepts to your own lifestyle, you will be better equipped to function as role models and act as change agents for health promotion in your community.
-Prerequisite 60% in ELA 30-1
+Prerequisite: English Language Arts 30-1 at 60%

 Hours: 45